cossacklabs/0fc/README.md

 ![imgs/0fclogo.png](imgs/0fclogo.png)

-## anonymous web chat with strong cryptography
+## end-to-end discreet web chat with strong cryptography

 0fc enables you to run a secure in-browser group chat with isolated chatrooms, having some special features:
 - end-to-end for specific chat room: server cannot do better than DoS attack